Conditional branching in Java

 in above the snippet we can see the simple if-else statement.

-- The if statement always takes boolean datatype as its condition, between the parenthesis.
-If the condition true if’s body will be executed and if it’s false else’s body will be executed.
+• The if statement always takes boolean datatype as its condition, between the parenthesis.
+If the condition is true, if’s body will be executed and if it is false else’s body will be executed.

 Comparison Operators